 Florida Department of Financial Services.
 Homeowner Owner Claims Bill of Rights

-627.7142 Homeowner Claims Bill of Rights.—An insurer issuing a personal lines residential property insurance policy in this state must provide a Homeowner Claims Bill of Rights to a policyholder within 14 days after receiving an initial communication with respect to a claim, unless the claim follows an event that is the subject of a declaration of a state of emergency the Governor.
+627.7142 Homeowner Claims Bill of Rights.—An insurer issuing a personal lines residential property insurance policy in this state must provide a Homeowner Claims Bill of Rights to a policyholder within 14 days after receiving an initial communication with respect to a claim, unless the claim follows an event that is the subject of a declaration of a state of emergency by the Governor.
 The purpose of the bill of rights is to summarize, in simple, nontechnical terms, existing Florida law regarding the rights of a personal lines residential property insurance policyholder who files a claim of loss.
 The Homeowner Claims Bill of Rights is specific to the claims process and does not represent all of a policyholder’s rights under Florida law regarding the insurance policy.
-The Homeowner Claims Bill of Rights does not create a civil cause of action any individual policyholder or class of policyholders against an insurer or insurers.
-The failure of an insurer to properly deliver the Homeowner Claims Bill of Rights is subject to administrative enforcement the office but is not admissible as evidence in a civil action against an insurer.
+The Homeowner Claims Bill of Rights does not create a civil cause of action by any individual policyholder or class of policyholders against an insurer or insurers.
+The failure of an insurer to properly deliver the Homeowner Claims Bill of Rights is subject to administrative enforcement by the office but is not admissible as evidence in a civil action against an insurer.
 The Homeowner Claims Bill of Rights does not enlarge, modify, or contravene statutory requirements, including, but not limited to, ss.
 626.854, 626.9541, 627.70131, 627.7015, and 627.7074, and does not prohibit an insurer from exercising its right to repair damaged property in compliance with the terms of an applicable policy or ss.
 627.7011(5)(e) and 627.702(7).
 The Homeowner Claims Bill of Rights must state:

 This Bill of Rights is specific to the claims process and does not represent all of your rights under Florida law regarding your policy.
 There are also exceptions to the stated timelines when conditions are beyond your insurance company’s control.
-This document does not create a civil cause of action an individual policyholder, or a class of policyholders, against an insurer or insurers and does not prohibit an insurer from exercising its right to repair damaged property in compliance with the terms of an applicable policy.
+This document does not create a civil cause of action by an individual policyholder, or a class of policyholders, against an insurer or insurers and does not prohibit an insurer from exercising its right to repair damaged property in compliance with the terms of an applicable policy.

 YOU HAVE THE RIGHT TO: